 The Northeastern New York Nurserymen’s Association has provided vision and industry knowledge continuously over the years.
 Their strong commitment to the field of horticulture and the green industry helped to establish high standards for the landscape exhibits as it pertains to design, construction, creativity and quality craftsmanship.

-WM DesignScapes (23 year exhibitor), R&K Nursery (22 year exhibitor), Decker’s Landscape & Aquatics (16 year exhibitor) and the many other committed landscape exhibitors use over 6,000 man-hours each year to create award-winning displays that feature a wide assortment of stylistic features and natural beauty.
+WM DesignScapes (25 year exhibitor) and the many other committed landscape exhibitors use over 6,000 man-hours each year to create award-winning displays that feature a wide assortment of stylistic features and natural beauty.
 William Mitchell of WM DesignScapes says “I started in 1993 primarily as a way to support a great charity.
 Over the years, it has become that and more.
 Through the support of charity, the community of exhibitors have developed bonds, become friends and all work together to bring a standard of excellence to the show for the visitors to enjoy.”
-To expand on Mitchell’s sentiment, Jodi and Alan Decker wrote “Our favorite part of the show is seeing people’s reaction and excitement as they enjoy the landscape displays.
-The timing is perfect as everyone is anticipating spring’s color, fragrance and soothing sound.”

 The Floral Design Competition Committee, chaired by Michelle Peters, Ambiance Florals, is an invaluable resource.
 The committee puts in countless hours coming up with creative categories/classes and coaching the participants who are professional designers, amateur arrangers, garden club members and students.
 The committee’s efforts, enthusiasm and high standards create a breath taking entrance to the show.